-Pneumobilia is typically seen as linear branching air within the liver most prominent in central large calibre ducts as flow of bile pushes gas toward the hilum.
-This is in contrast to portal venous gas where peripheral small calibre branching air is usually seen due to flow of blood out from the hilum.
+Pneumobilia is typically seen as linear branching gas within the liver most prominent in central large caliber ducts as the flow of bile pushes gas toward the hilum.
+This is in contrast to portal venous gas where peripheral small caliber branching gas is usually seen due to the hepatopetal flow of blood away from the hilum.

-Supine radiographs often demonstrate a sword-shaped lucency in the right paraspinal region representing gas from the common bile duct and the left hepatic duct.
-This has been termed the saber sign and is present in ~ 50% of patients with pneumobilia.
-4
+Supine radiographs often demonstrate a sword-shaped lucency in the right paraspinal region representing gas from the common duct and the left hepatic duct.
+This has been termed the saber sign and is present in ~50% of patients with pneumobilia 4.

-Branching hepatic gas is easily appreciable on CT as branching air-density regions within the liver.
+Branching hepatic gas is easily appreciable on CT as branching gas-density regions within the liver.

 Differentiating between biliary and portal venous gas is usually achievable especially when intravenous contrast is used.
-Gas within the biliary tree tends to be more central, whereas gas within the portal venous system tends to be peripheral (pushed along by the blood).
-Also, biliary gas is ante-dependent, and typically fills the left lobe of the liver.
+Gas within the biliary tree tends to be more central, whereas gas within the portal venous system tends to be peripheral (carried along by the blood).
+Also, biliary gas is anti-dependent, and typically fills the left lobe of the liver.